jruels/docker-fun/labs/08-swarm/08_swarm_cluster_lab1.md

 `docker node inspect <MASTER NODE>`
 This command will output a JSON file.
 JSON can be hard to read at times, and the --pretty flag will generate more human-readable output.
 `docker node inspect --pretty <MASTER NODE>`
-NOTE: This container configuration, including labels of the Docker Swarm Node.
+NOTE: This contains configuration, including labels of the Docker Swarm Node.
 Attention should be given to Status and Raft Status when looking at a Manager Node.
     ```
     ID:			cfly85ocjowrh1egmgqb6mn0w
     Hostname:		node-0